Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning: INTRODUCTION

-In classic path planning of robotic systems, sensor readings and optimization are all done in a world coordinate frame.
-Specifically, monocular vision-based planning has shown a lot of success performing visual servoing in ground vehicles \cite{darpa2007, mppi16, Drews2017corl, Drews2019RAL, drews2019visual}, manipulators \cite{LevineVisuomotor}, and aerial vehicles \cite{giusti2016machine}.

-\citet{Drews2019RAL} learns to generate a costmap from camera images with a bottleneck network structure using a \ac{LSTM} layer.
-This costmap is then given to a particle filter which uses it as a sensor measurement to improve state estimation and is also used as a costmap for the \ac{MPC} controller. \citet{drews2019visual} tries to generalize this approach by using a \ac{Conv-LSTM} \cite{xingjian2015convolutional} and a softmax attention mechanism and shows this method working on previously unseen tracks.
-However, the training of this architecture requires having a predetermined costmap to imitate and the track it was shown to generalize to had visually similar components (dirt track and black track borders) to recognize.
+Monocular vision-based planning has shown a lot of success performing visual servoing in ground vehicles \cite{Drews2017corl, Drews2019RAL, drews2019visual}, manipulators \cite{LevineVisuomotor}, and aerial vehicles \cite{giusti2016machine, lee2020pixelmpc}.
+In the autonomous driving literature, \cite{Drews2019RAL} learned to generate a costmap from camera images for the \ac{MPC} controller. \cite{drews2019visual} tried to generalize this approach by using a \ac{Conv-LSTM} and a softmax attention mechanism and shows this method working on previously unseen tracks.
+However, the training of this architecture requires having a predetermined costmap to imitate and the track it was shown to generalize had visually similar components (dirt track and black track borders) to recognize.

-\citet{loquercio2019deep} constructs a system for vision-based agile drone flight that generalizes to new environments.
-They separate their system into a perception and control pipeline.
-The perception pipeline was a \ac{CNN}, taking in raw images and producing a desired direction and velocity, trained in simulation on a large mixture of random backgrounds and gates.
-By providing many random textures, the perception pipeline is trained to be more generalized than training on just real data.
-They show this system can perform similarly or better than a system trained on real-world data alone from real drones.
-However, their method is still best applied to drones where it is relatively easy to match a desired direction and velocity.

-\ac{E2E} learning has been shown to work in various lane-keeping applications \cite{li2019adaps,bojarski2016end,xu2017end}.
-However, these methods only control the steering angle and assume constant velocity.
-While this is a valid assumption in most cases of driving, there are times where the coupling of steering and throttle is necessary to continue driving on the road.
+End-to-end learning in autonomous driving has been shown to work in various lane-keeping applications \cite{bojarski2016end, xu2017end} and \cite{Pan2018RSS} showed great performance by learning both steering and throttle but did not show its generalizability except for different lighting conditions.

-\citet{Ollis2008outdoor} proposed an image-space approach: planning a path for a ground-based robot in the image-space of an onboard monocular camera.
+\cite{Ollis2008outdoor} proposed an image-space approach for vision-based navigation.
+The approach plans a path for a ground-based robot in the image-space of an onboard monocular camera.
 This technique is most related to our approach since they applied a learned color-to-cost mapping to transform a raw image into a costmap-like image, and performed path planning directly in the image space.
+The limitation of \cite{Ollis2008outdoor} is that they require another supervised learning step to train a model to output the costmap like in \cite{drews2019visual}, whereas our method does not need one.
+Therefore, our approach is more efficient in learning a costmap without having a prior on what the costmap should look like.